 Call for Help

-Being involved in a truck crash means that injuries, as well as fatalities, are happening.
-Therefore, those who are uninjured should call 911 to ensure emergency responders and law enforcement arrive immediately.
-These individuals assess the situation and determine if there are fatalities.
+Being involved in a truck crash can mean ending up with devastating or even fatal injuries.
+Therefore, those who are not injured should call 911 to ensure emergency responders and law enforcement arrive immediately.

 Document the Accident Scene

-Uninjured parties should take photographs and videos of the entire crash scene leading to the fatal truck accident.
+Uninjured parties should take photographs and videos of the entire crash scene leading to the collision.
 This documentation should include all damage to the vehicles and surrounding property.

 Speak to Witnesses

 If anyone stopped to help or witnessed what happened, collect their contact information.
-That way, an attorney can contact them later when gathering testimony.
+That way, a personal injury attorney can contact them later when gathering a testimony.

-Penalties for Leaving the Scene of a New York Accident
+Penalties for Leaving the Scene of a New York Truck Accident

 According to New York state law, drivers and witnesses may not leave the scene of an accident.
-Under New York state’s vehicle and traffic law, Article 22 §600, outlines what happens if a driver leaves the scene without filing a report.
-If drivers leave the scene, they could face penalties.
+Under New York’s vehicle and traffic law Article 22 §600, if a driver leaves the scene without filing a report, they could face penalties.

 Investigating a Fatal Truck Accident

-Because this is a fatal truck accident, the National Highway and Transportation Safety Board is called to investigate.
-There are several “Go Teams” under the NTSB that consist of between three and 12 investigators.
-Despite being based in Washington, they are available to travel anywhere throughout the country without any problem.
-These investigators assist local authorities and sometimes conduct separate investigations of the crash that could last several months.
+If the truck accident was fatal, the National Highway and Transportation Safety Board is called to investigate.
+These individuals assist local authorities and sometimes conduct separate investigations of the crash that could last several months.

 - Accident date